 1. Invest in the right cooler

-This is the single more important decision to keeping your food cold.
-Don't buy a cheap cooler – no amount of ice will keep your food chilled during your trip.
+This is the single more important decision for keeping your food cold.
+Don’t buy a cheap cooler – no amount of ice will keep your food chilled during your trip.

-There are lots of different types of coolers on the market, ranging from cheap styrofoam to high-end steel or fiberglass coolers and electric types that hook up to car batteries.
-Some of the more expensive kinds come with handy features like thermometers, shelves, handles, wheels and drainage plugs.
+There are many different types of coolers on the market, ranging from cheap styrofoam to high-end steel or fiberglass coolers and electric types that hook up to car batteries.
+Some of the more expensive kinds come with handy features like thermometers, shelves, handles, wheels, and drainage plugs.

 What type of cooler should you buy?
 This depends on factors like your budget, personal preference, and how long you plan on camping.
 Fiberglass and steel coolers are designed to keep food cool for several days, but styrofoam coolers weigh much lighter.
 This is something to consider if you plan on carrying one for long distances.